 Binge eating disorder is a mental illness characterized by compulsive overeating.
 Because of that, the condition is also referred to as compulsive eating disorder or compulsive overeating disorder (Binge Eating and Overeating: What's the Difference?)
-Amazingly, binge eating disorder is the most common eating disorder in spite of not being officially recognized as a distinct psychiatric condition.1 (Wondering if you have binge eating disorder?
+Amazingly, binge eating disorder is the most common eating disorder and in 2013 was officially recognized in the DSM-5 as an eating disorder diagnosis.
+(Wondering if you have binge eating disorder?
 Take a binge eating test.)

 How Binge Eating Disorder Starts

 Binge eating disorder develops over time with increasingly frequent compulsive eating behaviors (compulsive eating symptoms).
-While it may look to some like the person is simply glutinous or weak-willed, compulsive eating disorder is an addiction and needs to be treated with compassion.
+While it may look to some like the person is simply glutinous or weak-willed, binge eating disorder is defined as an addiction and needs to be treated with compassion.